SDN Logo

 How did you prepare for the interview?

 Most applicants prepared for the interview by reviewing their application materials, practicing with mock interviews, researching the school's website, and reading feedback on Student Doctor Network (SDN).
-They also focused on familiarizing themselves with common interview questions, staying updated on current events, and preparing questions to ask during the interview.
+Suggestions included practicing common interview questions, researching current events, and ensuring familiarity with the school's curriculum and strengths.

 What impressed you positively?